 While redecorating your dining room on an occasion-by-occasion basis isn’t exactly realistic, an easy way to transform your entertaining space to fit a mood or seasonal celebration is by designing a new centerpiece.
+When choosing centerpieces for your dining table, think about elements that will suit your preferred theme, style, and color palette and incorporate them onto the area.
 “Dining room centerpieces are such a fun way to add personality to your dining room or kitchen,” Michelle Harrison-McAllister, founder of boutique design firm, Michelle Harrison Design, tells 21 Oak.

 We asked some of the nation’s top interior design experts for tips and tricks on how to create inspired centerpieces that make for the perfect dining room decor.